PS5 latest news: All the latest specs, release date info, games and more

 PS5 release date – When is the PlayStation 5 coming out?

-Sony confirmed in its most recent earnings report that PS5 won’t be launching in the next 12 months.
-This provides us with a relatively concrete picture of when the hardware could be releasing.
+Sony confirmed in its most recent earnings report in April 2019 that PS5 won’t be launching in the next 12 months.
+This provides us with a relatively concrete roadmap towards when the hardware could be releasing.

-A late 2020 release date that comes alongside popular release such as Call of Duty and FIFA seems like a no-brainer to capitalise on a mainstream audience.
+On balance, we’d expect the PS5 to be officially unveiled toward the end of 2019, potentially setting the stage for a PS5 vs Xbox 2 showdown at E3 2020, followed by a late 2020 release date, in time for that all important Christmas on-sale period.
+We’d expect that to come alongside a popular release such as Call of Duty and FIFA – a no-brainer to capitalise on a mainstream audience.

 PS5 Specs – How powerful will the PlayStation 5 be?